Skip to Content

-Can Purebred Golden Retrievers Have White On Them?
+Can Golden Retrievers Have White Markings, Spots or Patches?

 Purebred Golden Retrievers can have white on their chest, but because this trait isn’t desirable in the US dog show circuit, it is being bred out.
 As a result, white spotting is becoming less uncommon among purebred Golden Retrievers.